Ernest Scott - RAF No. 525152

 He had advanced to Aircraftsman Grade 1 by 1937 and Leading Aircraftsman in 1938.

-He is pictured (top), working on the engine of a Handley Page Heyford, (a biplane bomber of early 1930's vintage).
+He is pictured (left), working on the engine of a Handley Page Heyford, (a biplane bomber of early 1930's vintage).

 He was successful in being selected for pilot training and got his 'Wings' at RAF Lossiemouth.